-The Barlow Center encourages accurate and prompt reporting of all crimes and emergency situations to local police, even when a crime victim is unable to or decides not to report.
-Immediate reporting allows authorities to identify crimes and situations which pose an immediate or ongoing threat to our campus, and send out an emergency notification to protect the campus community and prevent crime.
-Emergency situations should be reported by calling 9-1-1.
-Crimes should also be reported to any Campus Security Authority (CSA) and to the current Barlow Center faculty director.
-It is important for all criminal activity and unsafe situations to be reported in a timely manner to the sources described below to increase the safety on campus and to enable the university to disclose accurate crime statistics in its annual security report.
-When crimes are reported at Barlow Center, the center's director will work with the campus community to provide appropriate and timely warning, promote safety, and prevent reoccurrence of the crime.
+It is important for all criminal activity and unsafe situations to be reported in a timely manner to increase the safety on our campus and to enable the university to disclose accurate crime statistics in its annual security report.
+When crimes are reported at the Jerusalem Center, the center's director and administrators will work with the campus community to provide appropriate and timely warning, promote safety, and prevent reoccurrence of the crime.
 Any of the following are prepared to receive crime reports.